go-go-golems/clay/pkg/doc/topics/01-repositories.md

 ## File System Watching

-One of the powerful features of the repository system is its ability to watch directories for changes and automatically update commands.
+The repository system can watch both directories and individual files for changes and automatically update commands.

 ### Setting Up a Watcher